windy-civi/toolkit/actions/pipeline-manager/README.md

 ## Template System

-This directory includes a template rendering system that generates files for each locale based on `config.yml`.
+This directory includes a template rendering system that generates files for each locale based on a config YAML file.
 Uses bash and standard tools - no pip installs required!

 ### Usage